Quantum Langevin Dynamics for Optimization: Preliminaries

 \section{Preliminaries}

-\textbf{Notations. }We denote the Hamiltonian of system as $H$, the Hamiltonian of heat bath as $H_B$, the Hamiltonian of heat bath and system as $H_{total} = H + H_B$.
+\textbf{Notations. }We denote the Hamiltonian of system as $H$, the Hamiltonian of heat bath as $H_B$, the Hamiltonian of heat bath and system as $H_{\text{total}} = H + H_B$.
 Let $E_k$ be the kinetic energy of the system and $V$ be the potential energy of the system, so $H=E_k+V$.
 Given two quantum operators $A$ and $B$, we use $[A,B] = AB-BA$ for denoting the commutation, while $[A,B]_{+} = AB + BA$ for the anti-commutation.
 We denote the characteristic damping rate of the system as $\eta$ and the temperature of heat bath as $T$.
-Given a quantum operator $O(t)$, its time-dependent expectation value with respect to density matrix $\rho(t)$ is calculated by $\langle O(t)\rangle_t=\mathrm{Tr}(\rho(t) O(t))$.
+Given a quantum operator $O(t)$, its time-dependent expectation value with respect to density matrix $\rho(t)$ is calculated by $\langle O(t)\rangle_t=\mathrm{Tr}(\rho(t) O(t))$\footnote{\note{We note here that in our setup, the operator $O(t)$ is defined in the Schr\"{o}dinger picture, which might explicitly depend on time.}}.